-Emilio Mesa is an active musician in the Dallas / Fort Worth and El Paso, TX areas, pushing creative boundaries and reaching out to his audiences through his organic approach to saxophone and composition.
+Emilio Mesa is an active musician in the Dallas / Fort Worth area, pushing creative boundaries and reaching out to his audiences through his organic approach to saxophone and composition.
 Mesa is an alumnus of the prestigious University of North Texas (UNT), where he completed his Bachelor of Music in Jazz Studies, studied with Brad Leali, and performed/recorded with the Two O’Clock Lab Band.
-While leading his "Constructed Reality” project, a genre-defying ensemble that seeks inspiration from the beauty of the world in which we live, and co-leading Nothing Machine, an avant-garde saxophone trio, Mesa also performs regularly in other group configurations, where he can be heard playing straight-ahead jazz with influences ranging from Johnny Hodges and Cannonball Adderley to Lee Konitz and Ornette Coleman.
-Constructed Reality has recorded their debut album, release date TBA.
+While leading his "Constructed Reality” project, a genre-defying ensemble that seeks inspiration from the beauty of the world in which we live, co-leading Imposter, an avant-garde voice/sax/guitar trio, and Nothing Machine, an avant-garde saxophone trio, Mesa also performs regularly in other group configurations and settings.
+Mesa’s debut album as a leader, Constructed Reality, is set for release in August 2019.

-Mesa maintains a private lesson studio of about forty middle school, high school, and adult students, is the woodwinds instructor at Explorations Preperatory School, and is proficient on piano, flute, piccolo, and clarinet in addition to saxophone.
+Mesa maintains a large private lesson studio of students of all ages and experience levels on both saxophone and piano.
+He is the woodwinds instructor and band director at Explorations Preparatory School, and is proficient on piano, flute, and piccolo in addition to saxophone.
 Mesa was on faculty at the annual jazz camp sponsored by Olivas Music and the El Paso Friends of Jazz from 2013-15.
-Mesa has been on recording projects by the Dallas Jazz Orchestra and Los Angeles-based, rock artist Tommy Mora (“Let It Shine,” RMC Records), has had his compositions choreographed and featured on Southern Methodist University's Dance Series Showcase, and has had a composition featured as part of an exhibit at the Contemporary Arts Museum of Houston.
+Mesa has had his compositions choreographed and featured on Southern Methodist University's Dance Series Showcase, and has had a composition featured as part of an exhibit at the Contemporary Arts Museum of Houston.
 Mesa can also be heard on the most recent UNT Two O’Clock Lab Band album, "Channel Two."